davish/davi.sh/src/content/blog/2026/02/markov-ideas.md

 Compiler errors are human-readable.
 There's short explanations with error codes and links to external documentation to stay within a small terminal window, and often some ASCII art drawing an arrow to the specific problematic row and column within a file.
-LLMs can only interpret these errors since StackOverflow and other sites are present in the training set and the aggressive post-training with verifiable rewards that conditions them to understand these errors.
+LLMs can only interpret these errors since Stack Overflow and other sites are present in the training set and the aggressive post-training with verifiable rewards that conditions them to understand these errors.